software-students-spring2025/2-web-app-two/README.md

 ## Steps necessary to run the software

 1. Clone the repository.
-2. Donwload the env file from discord chat
+2. Donwload the env file from discord chat.
-3. Rename the env file to .env (discord doesn't allow for hidden files)
+3. Rename the env file to .env (discord doesn't allow for hidden files).
-4. Place .env file in root of the project directory
+4. Place .env file in root of the project directory.
+5. Start a virtual enviorment.
-4. install dependancies (pip/pip3 install -r requirements.text)
+6. install dependancies (pip/pip3 install -r requirements.text).
-5. Run application (python/python3 app.py)
+7. Run application (python/python3 app.py).

 ## Task boards